A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: MAIN METHODOLOGICAL RESULTS

-For the network system (\ref{equ: dynamics}) we give a sufficient condition on the control protocol (\ref{equ: control}) guaranteeing that the closed-loop system affected by disturbances of the form (\ref{equ: disturbance}) is $\sL_\infty^p$-Input-to-State Scalable (see Definition \ref{def: L_inf}).
-We also give a corollary for $\sL_\infty^p$-Input-Output Scalability of the closed-loop system.
-The results are stated in terms of the block diagonal coordinate transformation matrix $T:=\textbf{diag}\{T_1,\ldots,T_N\}\in \R^{N\cdot n \cdot (m+1) \times N\cdot n \cdot (m+1)}$ with
+{We now introduce our main results to assess the scalability property given in Definition \ref{def: L_inf}.
+Specifically, with \Cref{prop: weighted}} we give a set of sufficient conditions for $\sL_\infty^p$-Input-to-State Scalability of the closed-loop system \Cref{equ: dynamics} - \Cref{equ: control} affected by disturbances of the form \Cref{equ: disturbance}. {With \Cref{cor:scalability} we instead give a sufficient condition for $\sL_\infty^p$-Input-Output Scalability of the system.
+We also continue the running example, employing the conditions for protocol design.}